 There is more to Israel than just Jerusalem.
 You need to focus more on Tel Aviv.
 Tel Aviv is one of the most laid-back, best beach culture cities I've ever seen.
 Totally SECULAR, great parties and bars, hot women, great set of hostels, etc. Tel Aviv rivals Rio and Sydney in terms of beach culture.
 Please highlight Tel Aviv, as there really is more to Israel than just Jerusalem. - Jay

 Locals: Many will admit, myself included, they nurse a dislike for Israelis, meeting so many in other parts of the world.
-Often incensed by their behaviour and dress.
+Often incensed by their behavior and dress.
 Kept awake by them at night and finding them on the whole rude and obnoxious.
 In fact many travellers meet so many Israelis abroad, one of the reasons to visit Israel is to see if there are any there!
 What is said about Israelis abroad is true, but you will had no real problem with Israelis in their own country, but a proportion can still be a little brash.
 Palestinian residents can be very friendly through to rude, it really depends on how far you get off the tourist trail.

 Other travellers: Plenty in Israel at the moment, lots of Americans, but basically everybody.
 Popular destinations always have a steady stream of tourists, notably during religious festivals.